huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 You can customize a pipeline by loading different components into it.
 This is important because you can:

-- change to a scheduler with faster generation speed or higher image quality depending on your needs (call the `scheduler.compatibles` method on your pipeline to see compatible schedulers)
+- change to a scheduler with faster generation speed or higher generation quality depending on your needs (call the `scheduler.compatibles` method on your pipeline to see compatible schedulers)
-- change a default pipeline component for a better performing one
+- change a default pipeline component to a newer and better performing one

 For example, let's customize the default [stabilityai/stable-diffusion-xl-base-1.0](https://hf.co/stabilityai/stable-diffusion-xl-base-1.0) checkpoint with:

 - The [`HeunDiscreteScheduler`] to generate higher quality images at the expense of slower generation speed.
-You must pass the `subfolder="scheduler"` parameter in [`HeunDiscreteScheduler.from_pretrained`] to load the scheduler configuration into the correct [subfolder](https://hf.co/stabilityai/stable-diffusion-xl-base-1.0/tree/main/scheduler) of the pipeline repository.
+You must pass the `subfolder="scheduler"` parameter in [`~HeunDiscreteScheduler.from_pretrained`] to load the scheduler configuration into the correct [subfolder](https://hf.co/stabilityai/stable-diffusion-xl-base-1.0/tree/main/scheduler) of the pipeline repository.
 - A more stable VAE that runs in fp16.

 ```py